 While many certified robustness techniques exist, a prominent class of methods involves computing quantities that bound the sensitivity of the neural network's output to changes in its input.
 One such instance first proposed by Leino et al.~\cite{leino2021} involves checking margin positivity for each $j \not= i^*$ by computing for each~$j$ a margin Lipschitz constant $\MarginLipschitz{i^*}{j}$, which bounds the degree to which the margin $\margin{i^*}{j}{\cdot}$ changes per change in the model's input:

-Methods for computing margin Lipschitz constants are outside the scope of this paper.
-Briefly, they are derived from the spectral norms of the layer weight matrices.
-These spectral norms are computed by iterative approximation algorithms, whether from below as in power iteration~\cite{gouk2021}, or from above as in Gram iteration~\cite{delattre2023}.
+Margin Lipschitz constants are derived from the spectral norms of the layer weight matrices.
+These spectral norms cannot be computed exactly; they are approximated iteratively, either from below (as in power iteration~\cite{gouk2021}) or from above (as in Gram iteration~\cite{delattre2023}).
+Since sound certification requires an \emph{upper} bound on the network's sensitivity, the from-above approach is the appropriate one; we return to computing these bounds soundly and at scale in \cref{sec:norms}.
 With margin Lipschitz constants computed, certifying robustness for an input~$x$ requires simply checking for each $j \not= i^*$ that